ForgottenGlory/Living-Skyrim-2/README.md

 [Archery Gameplay Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/24296) completely revamps the archery system in Skyrim.
 You'll find it now has much more realistic gameplay including arm fatigue, the ability to spread poisons across multiple arrows, stamina drain while the bowstring is pulled, and so on.
 This mod is highly configurable via its MCM menu, so feel free to tweak it to suit your playstyle.

-Also for your consideration: [SkyTEST](https://www.nexusmods.com/skyrimspecialedition/mods/1104), [Deadly Dragons](https://www.nexusmods.com/skyrimspecialedition/mods/23723), [Skyrim Revamped](https://www.nexusmods.com/skyrimspecialedition/mods/14598), and [Encounter Zones Unlocked](https://www.nexusmods.com/skyrimspecialedition/mods/19608).
-Enemies in general will be smarter and stronger across the board, and will dynamically update their levels to match you as appropriate.
+Also for your consideration: [SkyTEST](https://www.nexusmods.com/skyrimspecialedition/mods/1104), [Deadly Dragons](https://www.nexusmods.com/skyrimspecialedition/mods/23723), [Skyrim Revamped](https://www.nexusmods.com/skyrimspecialedition/mods/14598), [Encounter Zones Unlocked](https://www.nexusmods.com/skyrimspecialedition/mods/19608), and [Enemy Releveler](https://www.nexusmods.com/skyrimspecialedition/mods/32211).
+Enemies in general will be smarter and stronger across the board, and will dynamically update their levels to match or surpass you as appropriate.

 ### The SkyRem Suite
 Living Skyrim contains almost the entire lineup of SkyRem, with a couple of exceptions.
 The entirety of [SkyRem Grace](https://www.nexusmods.com/skyrimspecialedition/mods/26207) is included alongside SkyRem [Inez](https://www.nexusmods.com/skyrimspecialedition/mods/27103), [Eve](https://www.nexusmods.com/skyrimspecialedition/mods/26325), and [Mia](https://www.nexusmods.com/skyrimspecialedition/mods/26272).